dictation-toolbox/natlink/natlinkInstaller/README.txt

-The release 3.9mike is nearly stable.
+The release 3.9november is nearly stable.

+-Reverted start menu detail (.py back to .bat)

 -The Vocola commands "edit commands" or "edit global commands" now do not crash NatSpeak any more.
 But please report if you encounter this still.